bensutherland/amplitools/README.md

 ## D. Parentage analysis ##
+The parentage analysis is largely dependent on the R package [CKMRsim](https://eriqande.github.io/CKMRsim/) by Eric C. Anderson.
+If you use the function `ckmr_from_rubias.R`, please cite CKMRsim.

 This section is in development.
 For now, please see instructions in the associated pipeline: [ms_oyster_panel](https://github.com/bensutherland/ms_oyster_panel).